persts/BBoxEE/doc/Quick Start Guide.md

 * While you could use a mouse pad with BBoxEE, it is **highly** recommended that you use a good quality mouse with a wheel.
 * The annotation interface has been optimized for use with a stylus pen and touch screen computer.
 We used a Microsoft Surface Pro 6 during the optimization of BBoxEE and found it to be the most comfortable and efficient way to define or update bounding boxes.
-* If you have a situation where you will have one or more bound boxes completely contained within a larger bounding box, you have to create the smaller bounding boxes first.
+* If you have a situation where you will have one or more bounding boxes completely contained within a larger bounding box, you have to create the smaller bounding boxes first.
 * There are a number of keyboard short cuts that are not discussed in this quick start guide.

 ## Exporting Your Bounding Boxes